andreapavoni/httpavonz/README.md

 #### Delayed replies

-If you want a delay on the response add a query string `sleep` (the time is in ms, max 30 seconds), for example: [https://htt.pavonz.com/200?sleep=5000](/200?sleep=5000)
+If you want a delay on the response add a query string `sleep` (the time is in ms, max 5 minutes), for example: [https://htt.pavonz.com/200?sleep=5000](/200?sleep=5000)

 #### CORS